 Are caravan steps really that important?
-Sure, they make your caravan much easier to get in and out of, but is there more to it?
-Won’t just about any step do?
-When choosing the right step, a number of parameters demand consideration, but in this particular article, we’ll focus on a common subject of debate – electric caravan steps versus manual steps.
+Certainly, they make it much easier to get in and out of your caravan, but is there more to it?
+Won't just about any step do?
+When selecting the appropriate step, several parameters require consideration.
+However, in this particular article we'll concentrate on a common subject of debate: electric caravan steps versus manual steps.

 Steel steps are the heaviest steps and can become susceptible to rust if their paint is somehow damaged.
 Aluminium alloy steps are stiffer and lighter than steel but also tend to be more expensive.
 Compared to aluminium and steel steps, plastic steps are fairly light and relatively easy on the wallet.
 Unfortunately, however, many plastic steps do not offer folding capabilities as a result of the ribbing technique used to strengthen them.

 Electric & Manual Caravan Steps - Points Of Difference

 The task of choosing your caravan steps can get a little complicated when you’re presented with all the available options.
 While both manual and electric steps have their pros and cons, we’ll try and simplify their points of difference into the following headings:

 One of the most obvious differences between manual and electric caravan steps lies in their usability.
 Manual steps have to be extended by hand, or manually placed outside your caravan.
 Electric steps on the other hand can do the legwork on their own, asking you to just press a button once your caravan is parked and ready for use.
 In addition to this, top-of-the-line electric steps come with additional features such as automatic self-levelling and electrical steadies, thus introducing a whole world of convenience to your caravan.
 Obviously electric steps will require a 12V power source which will alter your calculations for total draw of appliances from the van.
 This is an important thing to consider when calculating your power needs.